-The proposed budget represents the culmination of nearly five months of effort on the part of County staff, the School Division and the Constitutional Officers, and several work sessions with the Board of Supervisors.
-I believe the format of the budget document serves the needs of our citizens by providing complete and accurate information about the County's proposed revenues and expenditures for FY2012-2013.
+The adopted budget represents the culmination of nearly five months of effort on the part of County staff, the School Division and the Constitutional Officers, and several work sessions with the Board of Supervisors.
+I believe the format of the budget document serves the needs of our citizens by providing complete and accurate information about the County's adopted revenues and expenditures for FY2014-2015.

-SUMMARY OF PROPOSED BUDGET
+SUMMARY OF ADOPTED BUDGET